What is Bert in Pickleball

 Why Should You Bert In Pickleball?

-Just like other pickleball techniques like shake and bake and stacking, executing Bert has it own set of advantages.
+Just like other pickleball techniques like shake and bake and stacking, executing Bert has its own set of advantages.
 When performed correctly, you can use Bert as a winning strategy to turn the game in your favor.
 Let’s explore some of the reasons why you should use Bert in a pickleball game:

 1. Confuses the opponent

-When Bert strategy is tactfully executed, it catches the opponent off guard.
+When Bert is tactfully executed, it catches the opponent off guard.
 This is because the opponent has not expected such a volley amid the monotonous series of shots from the opposite player.
 Hence, the opponent comes under pressure and is unable to return the shot.

 Confuses the opponent